smheffron/CS4330-Final-Project/README.md

     lastName = last;
 }
 ```
-No destructors in Java, taken care of by garbage collection when object has no references
+* No destructors in Java, taken care of by garbage collection when object has no references.

 #### Swift